clinicedc/edc-visit-schedule/README.md

 When Django loads, the visit schedule class will be available in the global `site_visit_schedules`.

+The `site_visit_schedules` has a number of methods to help query the visit schedule and some related data.

-Note that the `schedule` above was declared with the enrollment model `Enrollment`.
+The `schedule` above was declared with the enrollment model `Enrollment`.
 An enrollment model uses the `CreateAppointmentsMixin` from `edc_appointment`.
 On `enrollment.save()` the method `enrollment.create_appointments` is called.
 This method uses the visit schedule information to create the appointments as per the visit data in the schedule.

 ### Enrollment and Disenrollment models

 Two models_mixins are available for the the enrollment and disenrollment models, `EnrollmentModelMixin` and `DisenrollmentModelMixin`.
-Enrollment/disenrollment models may be used for all schedules in a `visit_schedule`.
-The `visit_schedule_name` is declared in the model's `Meta` class.
-In the example, each schedule contained in the `visit_schedule` uses the same enrollment/disenrollment models.
-The schedule name is saved with the model instance to make it possible to differentiate between enrollment/disenrollment to each schedule.
+Enrollment/disenrollment are specific to a `schedule`.
+The visit schedule name and schedule name are declared on the model's `Meta` class `visit_schedule_name` attribute.

 For example: